Inference for reaction networks using the Linear Noise Approximation: Discussion

 We have demonstrated how the LNA can be used to perform inference for reaction networks where all, or a subset, of components are observed.
 Observations can either be exact, or with additive Gaussian error.
 Results suggest that using the LNA is more accurate than approximating the underlying model using an ODE.

-The LNA is based upon first obtaining a deterministic approximation to the path of the state vector over time; and the modelling the error about this deterministic approximation.
+The LNA is based upon first obtaining a deterministic approximation to the path of the state vector over time; and then modelling the error about this deterministic approximation.
 Key to the error in the LNA being small is that the deterministic approximation is accurate.
 We have shown that recalculating the deterministic solution between each pair of observations is more accurate than calculating a single deterministic solution as suggested by \cite{Komorowskietal:2009}.
 Furthermore, across the examples we looked at the LNA gives reliable inferences in almost all cases.
-The one exception (for a subset of parameters in the results in Table \ref{Tab:3}), corresponded to cases where the noise in the model was high, leading to the peturbations of the system about the deterministic solution not being small.
+The one exception (for a subset of parameters in the results in Table 1 of Appendix C) corresponds to cases where the noise in the model was high, leading to the peturbations of the system about the deterministic solution not being small.

 We have also compared with a method based on approximating the underlying model using an SDE.
+The accuracy of the LNA and SDE-based approaches are similar, with the relative performance of the two approaches varying depending on which reaction rates are being estimated.
 The advantage of the LNA is one of simplicity -- as the LNA gives an analytic form for the approximation to the transition density of the model.
 In particular there is no need to choose a level of time-discretisation.
 Calculating the LNA involves solving a set of ODEs, but standard routines exist for appropriately choosing and adapting the step-size using in numerically solving the ODEs.
 By comparison SDE methods currently involve the user pre-specifying the level of time-discretisation.
 Choosing an appropriate level is difficult, partly because the required level needed to get an accurate approximation can depend on the parameter values, and these will change at each MCMC iteration.

+We have demonstrated the usefulness of the LNA for inference by making predictions for flu cases in New Zealand using Google Flu Trends data.
+Whilst our prediction accuracy was higher than that of \cite{JASA:2012}, our assumption of a constant observation variance leads to us under-estimating uncertainty in future observations at the peak of the epidemic.
+This assumption is currently needed for the tractability of our algorithm, but it should be possible to relax this assumption, for example using ideas from \cite{Rue/Martino/Chopin:2009} to allow for efficient inference under a range of observation models.